jnyyssol/paper-dl/README.md

 ## Input: Scopus export

-Export your search results from Scopus as CSV (`Export > CSV`, select all fields) and point paper-dl at that file directly, no cleanup needed.
+Export your search results from Scopus as CSV (`Export > CSV`) and point paper-dl at that file directly, no cleanup needed.
 The `DOI`, `Title`, and `Link` columns are picked up automatically.

 Any CSV works as long as it has a `DOI` and/or `Link` column (case-insensitive, so lowercase variants like `doi` and `link` are fine too).